railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_classic.rst

 #.
 Save the email and its attachments on the desktop,

 #.
-Connect to the ERP and confirm the order,
+Connect to the ERP system and confirm the order,

 #.
 Connect to the document management system,